jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ### Gathering requirements

-Requirements may be obtained via interviews, observations, or analysis of users, domain experts, existing processes, and competing software.
+Requirements may be obtained via interviews, observations, surveys, JAD sessions, and analysis of users, domain experts, existing processes, existing documents, and competing software.

-### Requirements trace matrices & cards
+### Documenting requirements

-Per Whitney (n.d.), once gathered requirements may be expressed as a requirements trace matrix (table format) or in card formats, which include:
+Per Whitney (n.d.) and Dennis et al. (2012), once gathered requirements may be expressed using a **concept map**, **requirements trace matrix** (table format), or various **card** formats, which include:

 - **CRC cards,** each reflecting a class; responsibilities of that class; and how it collaborates with other classes.
 - **XP Story Cards,** in which a customer writes a story on a card.